johnhenry/AuthenticAccess/README.md

 * $data = API_SERVICE::Retrive_Data($retrieve_uri,$access_token,$data_function);
 But before you can do that, you need to defile all of the parameters to pass into the function.
 * $retrieve_uri - Each OAuth service provider should have a url to which you can send your access token and retrieve the requested data.
-	* A list of Retrieve URI's for a few popular providers is provided in Part IV-4.
+	* A list of Retrieve URI's for a few popular providers is provided in *Part IV-4*.
 * $access_token - This is the access token sent by the service provider.
 If you used the technique described in I-3a, it should be available through $_GET["access_token"] as well as $_REQUEST["access_token"].
 * $data_function - This is a funciton that you can define to process data retrieved from the OAuth provider.
 If the $data_function is omitted, API_SERVICE::Retrieve_Data will return the raw data - usally formatted as JSON.

+#####Example
 Here is a more concrete example using Facebook:
 ```$data = API_SERVICE::Retrive_Data("https://graph.facebook.com/me/",$_REQUEST['access_token']);```

 ####I-3d: Now, feel free to do what you want with the retrieved data.

 ##PART II:TESTING AS AN END USER
 Even though your app is ready, you are still going to want to check to make sure that it works properly as a user.

 ###II-1: Signing Up as a User.
 You should first create a user account with a service provider so that you can test access to certain information.
 Note that different providers keep track of different information.

 ###II-2: Managing Authorized Apps
 There will be times where you need to know whether or not you have authorized an application to access your accout or deauthorize an application to start from scratch.
 You can usually do this from your providers Management Consoles
-	A list of Management Console URIs for a few popular providers is provided in Part IV-5.
+	A list of Management Console URIs for a few popular providers is provided in *Part IV-5*.

 ##Part III:COMMON ISSUES
 * When a user attemps to use my application, Microsoft (or some other provier) claims that my redirect uri is invalid, although I'm sure it's correct.